Next live webinar: See Rawshot in Action: Live AI Fashion Photoshoot Demo

 Category tools + DIY

-Disclosure and provenance are often partial or absent.
-DIY prompting: No native provenance metadata, unclear labelling, and weak auditability
+Labelling and provenance support are often partial or absent.
+DIY prompting: No reliable provenance metadata and no standard disclosure layer

 5. 05